ImActuallyACookie/ImActuallyACookie/README.md

 - 📫 How to reach me: please dont
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: My main account is imactuallyapotato
-- this is my alt account because i forgot my email for my main account
+- this is my alt account